masterwexx/hamster-cage/README.md

 # hamster-cage

-code for the hamster cage project
+go into code visualization to read the readme

 ill be using the arduino IDE;
 first of all you are gonna need an esp32 and a GC9A01 round display.